Smoothing discrete Morse theory: Background

 \begin{rem}[Smooth handle decompositions are also PL handle decompositions] Suppose a smooth manifold $M$ (with or without boundary) has a smooth handle decomposition into smooth handles $H^{\operatorname{s}}_i$.
-By Theorem \ref{thm:pltr}, both the handles and the diffeomorphisms attaching them to each other can be PL triangulated, obtaining a family of PL handles $H^{\operatorname{PL}}_i$, attached along PL homeomorphisms of their boundary.
-The manifold resulting from gluing the $H^{\operatorname{PL}}_i$ is $M$, and the resulting triangulation is PL homeomorphic to the standard triangulation of $M$ obtained by Theorem \ref{thm:pltr}. \end{rem}
+By Theorem \ref{thm:pltr}, both handles can be PL triangulated to obtain a family of PL handles $H^{\operatorname{PL}}_i$ that are attached along PL homeomorphisms of their boundary.
+The manifold resulting from gluing the $H^{\operatorname{PL}}_i$ is $M$, and the resulting triangulation is PL homeomorphic to the standard triangulation of $M$ obtained from Theorem \ref{thm:pltr}. \end{rem}

 The converse of Remark \ref{rem:StoPLhandle} is more delicate: As we have seen in Section \ref{sec:PLtoSmooth}, associated to a given PL manifold there might be no smooth structure, or more than one.
 However, in low dimensions, the obstruction theories of Munkres \cite{Munkressmooth} and Hirsch \cite{HundM} yield the following: